Beam-Connectivity/beam-connectivity.github.io/vacancies/2022-10-embedded-engineer-l2.md

 #### Improving the world of connected vehicles

 The experience that users get with today's connected solutions is pretty poor - painfully slow, clunky and often insecure.
-We believe that part of the reason for this is the way those solutions are delivered - outsourced to multiple companies, none of which have a deep understanding, nor the responsibility for of the end-to-end system.
+We believe that part of the reason for this is the way those solutions are delivered - outsourced to multiple companies, none of which have a deep understanding, nor the responsibility for the end-to-end system.

 Delivering a robust connected solution requires a wide variety of skills.
 At Beam, we are a truly multi-disciplinary team, covering all the skills required to deliver a first class connected experience.
 Our flagship product is the *Connected Vehicle as a Service* platform, or CVaaS.
 This platform includes: 1) Electronics hardware deployed in a vehicle, 2) Embedded software, 3) Cloud services, 4) Mobile apps.
 We do all this under one roof, so you'll be exposed to all this technology at one time or other, which should excite you... not scare you!